 In general, H.323 terminals are not aware directly of the H.320 transfer rate while interworking through an H.323 gateway; instead, the gateway uses H.245 FlowControlCommand messages to limit the media rate on each logical channel in use to that allowed by the H.221 multiplex.
-The gateway may allow the packet-based network side video rates to substantially underrun the WAN side rates (or the reverse) though the usage of a rate reducing function and H.261 fill frames; the details of such operations are beyond the scope of Recommendation H.323 and this Recommendation.
+The gateway may allow the packet-based network side video rates to substantially underrun the WAN side rates (or the reverse) through the usage of a rate reducing function and H.261 fill frames; the details of such operations are beyond the scope of Recommendation H.323 and this Recommendation.
 Note that the H.323 terminal is indirectly aware of the H.320 transfer rates via the video maximum bit rate fields in Recommendation H.245 and shall not transmit at rates that exceed these rates.

 This Recommendation is designed so that, with an H.323 gateway, interoperability with H.320 (1990), H.320 (1993), and H.320 (1996) terminals is possible.
-However, some features of this Recommendation may be directed toward allowing enhanced operations with future versions of
+However, some features of this Recommendation may be directed toward allowing enhanced operations with future versions of Recommendation H.320.
+It is also possible that the quality of service on the H.320 side may vary based on the features and capabilities of the H.323 gateway (see Figure 1).

-&lt;sup>1 An optional broadcast only conference model is under consideration; of necessity the broadcast model does not provide tight admissions or conference control.
+1 An optional broadcast only conference model is under consideration; of necessity the broadcast model does not provide tight admissions or conference control.

-&lt;sup>2 Note that video and data rates on the LAN side must match the video and data rates in the SCN side H.320 multiplex; the audio and control rates are not required to match.
+Note that video and data rates on the LAN side must match the video and data rates in the SCN side H.320 multiplex; the audio and control rates are not required to match.
 Stated another way one would normally expect that, using H.245 flow control, the LAN/SCN gateway will force the video and data rates to fit into the H.221 SCN multiplex.
 However, since audio may be transcoded in the gateway often, one will frequently find that the LAN audio rate and the SCN rate do not match.
 Also there should be no expectation that the H.221 bit rate for control (800 bit/s) will generally match the H.245 bit rate on the LAN side.
-Also note that the LAN rate may under-run the SCN rate for either/both video or/and data, but it cannot exceed the maximum amount that fits into the SCN side multiplex.
+Also note that the LAN rate may underrun the SCN rate for either/both video or/and data, but it cannot exceed the maximum amount that fits into the SCN side multiplex.